 The main goal of my research is to build an artificial intelligence of sounds.
 I aim to further the understanding, the integration, and the democratization of machine listening systems.
-I also strive to expand the scope of audio content analysis beyond the use case of speech recognition; thus encompassing music, animal sounds, and urban noise.
+I also strive to expand the scope of audio content analysis beyond the use case of speech recognition; thus encompassing music, animal vocalizations, and urban sounds.

 Our auditory system is highly complex, which calls for the development of scientific protocols at various levels of abstraction: from closed-form physical models of sound synthesis to qualitative studies of musical interactions involving both humans and machines.
 At an intermediate level, i give a pivotal role to convolutional operators in the time–frequency domain, such as scattering transforms and deep convolutional networks.